Beginner deep-sky astrophotography with a DSLR for real results!

 Keeping the camera absolutely still with a consistent, fluid motion is essential for astrophotography.
 It is important to select a mount that is rated to carry the weight of your telescope, and all astrophotography accessories.
 It is wise to “over mount”, meaning to choose a mount that can easily support a heavier payload than you currently own.
 This way, the mount will move effortlessly as it tracks the sky.

-I use an affordable astrophotography-rated GEM (German Equatorial Mount) that is well-suited for my current imaging equipment.
+I use an astrophotography-rated GEM (German Equatorial Mount) that is well-suited for my current imaging equipment.
 This mount happens to be quite popular, so there are a number of aftermarket mods available.
 Upgrades for both the software and hardware have been developed to help my SkyWatcher HEQ5 perform better than ever.

-[Editor’s note: A mount like this]
+[Editor’s note: Pictured is a mount like this]

 The Camera, Telescope and Mount are the 3 main pieces of the puzzle, but there are a few extras needed to get everything running smoothly.
 It’s all about keeping the DSLR and telescope locked onto the deep-sky target for as long as possible.